Nekroze/codeforthought/chapter/rtfm.rst

 a website out of the docs and publicly publish that website... much the same way this book is written.
 Actually that's exactly how this book is written.

-This Title Explains the Content of this Sub-Chapter
+This Title Explains the Content of This Sub-Chapter
 ===================================================

 Not all programming languages agree on a common method of denoting a comment